Trump, Democrats battle in early stage of U.S. border security talks

 "Is there a place for enhanced fencing?
 Normandy fencing would work.
 Let them have that discussion," she said, referring to low-slung vehicle barriers.

-A Democratic negotiator, Senator Patrick Leahy, brushed aside Trump's tweets, saying people were paying less attention to them.
+A Democratic negotiator, Senator Patrick Leahy of Vermont, brushed aside Trump's tweets, saying people are paying less attention to them.

 "A lot of the Republicans told me they wished he (Trump) would not do that," Leahy said.